LAB GIRLS+ is a Harris Center afterschool club designed to help middle school girls stay in love with science.

-This club brings women mentors with careers in science, technology, engineering, and math (STEM) into the classroom to share their stories and their science with Great Brook and South Meadow School girls.
-Each week, the Lab Girls meet a different role model and then have a chance to experiment with the tools of her trade.
-ConVal high school students with an interest in science help the middle school girls navigate the hands-on experiments.
+This club brings women mentors with careers in science, technology, engineering, arts and math (STEAM) into the classroom to share their stories and their science.
+Each week, the LAB GIRLS meet a different role model and then have a chance to experiment with the tools of her trade.
+High school students with an interest in science help the middle school girls navigate the hands-on experiments.

 Other Afterschool Programs

-For more information on Lab Girls or to bring a Harris Center afterschool program to your neck of the woods, please contact Susie Spikol Faber at (603) 525-3394 or by email.
+For more information on LAB GIRLS or to bring a Harris Center afterschool program to your neck of the woods, please contact Susie Spikol at (603) 525-3394 or by email.